Use for unlocking software downloads and updates of the registered software.

 During the installation of the Agilent IO Libraries, they are added to the programs to be started automatically at the system start.
 It is necessary to disable this function because they could not run simultaneously with Clarity.

 When using the GP-IB USB converter, it may be necessary to disconnect the converter from the PC to clear the communication buffers.
 As the USB can be powered even during a computer shutdown, the shutdown and restart may not help.

 Yes, it is possible.
-The function that does so is the same as for adding a new peak - Add Positive.
-Select the Add Positive function, choose the part of the unresolved peak which you want to split off and add the interval markers to the borders of the new peak.
+If you already optimized global parameters and peaks are still not resolved, it is possible to try using the other integration algorithm which may provide better results.
+If this still does not help use the Add Positive function, choose the part of the unresolved peak which you want to split off and add the interval markers to the borders of the new peak.
 Both peaks will be separated by a vertical line now.
 Including the current peak's maximum in the interval would produce no result.

 In case the computer is connected to the Internet, just select the menu Help - Check for Updates in the Clarity main window.
 The new version will be offered.
 You may need to fill in the registration form and proceed with selecting the default options suggested.

-Alternatively, you could download the version from our web pages, section downloads - full versions.
+Alternatively (when connection to internet is not available), you could download the version on another PC from our web pages, section downloads - full versions.
 You need to register (including the S/N of the station) and login, then download the update, transport it (by USB flash disc) to the PC with Clarity and run the file.